-Identical to last year, the parade route is about 1.2 Km long.
-It starts at the Millennium Gate on Pender Street (between Shanghai Alley and Taylor Street), proceeds east along Pender Street, turns south onto Gore Street, turns west onto Keefer Street and then disperses at Keefer and Columbia.
-See map here
+The 2013 parade route has been adjusted slightly to facilitate for additional parade participants in the marshalling area.
+The 1.3-km long route starts at the Millennium Gate on Pender Street (between Shanghai Alley and Taylor Street), proceeds east along Pender Street, turns south onto Gore Street, turns west onto Keefer Street and then disperses on Keefer at Taylor.
+See map here.

 Chinese Benevolent Association of Vancouver